pneyrinck/corecontrol/README.md

 ###### Why Not Just Use OSC?

-OSC is a very simple thing.
-It is a defined way to send simple messages between two OSC programs on a network.
+OSC is a simple way to send simple messages between two OSC programs on a network.
 Each message has an address and a value.
 Its simplicity makes it very useful but has many limitations:

-* The two OSC programs exchanging messages must use matching messages.
+* The two OSC programs exchanging messages must be using the same message addresses and data types.
-* It does not provide for more more than two OSC programs to be connected.
+* OSC does not provide for more more than one OSC program to be controlling another program.
 * The message address inefficently uses a text value that can be any length.
-* There is no architecture for discovery.
+* There is no system for describing and discovering OSC programs on a network.